Lifestyle Changes to Manage Type 1 Diabetes

 - Choose low-sodium foods.

 - Opt for water instead of sugary drinks.

 - Give yourself a larger amount of non-starchy vegetables.
-There are many kinds to choose from like spinach, carrots, broccoli, cucumbers, mushrooms, peppers…
+There are many kinds to choose from, such as spinach, carrots, broccoli, cucumbers, mushrooms, or peppers.

 - Add a serving of starchy foods.
-Some examples include: whole grain bread, rice, cooked beans, peas, corn and potatoes.
+Some examples include: whole grain bread, whole grain rice, cooked beans, peas, corn and potatoes.

-- Add a serving of meat or meat substitute (eg, chicken, fish, shrimp, tofu).
+- Add a serving of meat or meat substitute, such as chicken, fish, shrimp, or tofu.

 - Drink a glass of fat-free or low-fat milk with your meal.

 - For desert, eat a piece of fruit.